rl-group-42/rl-lunar-lander/README.md

 ## PPO
 Implementation of the PPO algorithm for the LunarLander environment (ppo_code_2.py)

-The train the network, create an Agent object with the below parameters (provided values are the default):
+To train the network, create an Agent object with the below parameters (provided values are the default):
 ```py

 training_iterations = 10000